salesforce-marketingcloud/SFDC-MC-REST-Style-Guide/README.md

 ## Rate limiting
 Servers MAY respond with one or rate limiting headers
 * Retry-After - MUST only be used for denied requests.
-Value MUST be a specific time in UTC epoch seconds
+Value MUST be a delta seconds.
 * RateLimit-Limit - Rate limit ceiling for the given request.
 Value MUST start from one(1).
 * RateLimit-Remaining -  Number of requests left for the window.
 Value MUST be "RateLimit-Limit" - requests made in window.
 * RateLimit-Reset - When window is reset.
 Value MUST be a specific time in UTC epoch seconds.